Azure-Samples/cognitive-services-speech-sdk/docs/usp-translation.md

 **NOTE** Different than the audio message in the current translation speech service, service should send out a zero-length body to indicate the end of audio, instead of using the FIN bit in WebSocket.
 This is consistent with the behavior when client sends audio to the service for recognition.
 In addition, the FIN bit is not available for some Websocket libraries.

 **NOTE** The current translation service does not have any correlation schema between the translation.hypotheis/phrase message and the following translation.synthesis messages.
 It assumes that all translation.synthesis messages for the current translation.phrase should be sent before the next translaton.phrase and before the translation.hypothesis messages for the next translation.phrase.
 If this assumption does not hold anymore, a kind of identifier needs to added both to translation.hypotheis/phrase and translation.synthesis in order to correctly associate these messages.

+**NOTE** Currently there is no plan to support audio output in multiple languages, so there is no information about the language of synthesized audio data in `translation.synthesis`.

 ### Telemetry Messages